 Constraints:

-Recommended for interviews: The recursive DFS solution is what most interviewers expect.
-It demonstrates strong understanding of binary tree traversal and recursive problem decomposition.
-The path-based approach shows clear reasoning about ancestor relationships, but the recursive method is cleaner and more space-efficient.
+Recommended for interviews: The recursive DFS solution is what interviewers typically expect.
+It demonstrates strong understanding of Binary Tree traversal and recursive reasoning.
+Mentioning the path-to-root approach first shows you understand the problem structure, but implementing the DFS solution proves you can optimize both memory usage and code simplicity.

 | Approach | Time | Space | When to Use |